 Just as one would expect from such an investor that has come out on big bets too many times, the Pershing Square portfolio is much stronger than the as-reported metrics dictate.

-The average as-reported ROA among Pershing’s top 9 names is 7%, below U.S. corporate averages.
+The average as-reported ROA among Pershing’s top 9 names is 7%, slightly above U.S. corporate averages.
 In reality, though, these companies are massively profitable on average, with a 38% Uniform ROA across the top nine.

 Universal Music Group (UMG) for example doesn’t have average 2% returns.
 Rather, it has a 30% Uniform ROA.